roblox-integrations/roblox-photoshop/README.md

 # About
-Roblox Photoshop is the first integration of [Roblox Integration Hub](https://github.com/roblox-integrations/roblox-photoshop?tab=readme-ov-file#whats-roblox-integration-hub), which connects Adobe Photoshop to Roblox Studio for seamless image editing.
+The first integration of [Roblox Integration Hub](https://github.com/roblox-integrations/roblox-photoshop?tab=readme-ov-file#whats-roblox-integration-hub), which connects Adobe Photoshop to Roblox Studio for seamless image editing.
+Integration with Blender is coming next.

 # How it works
 There are two main scenarios: